isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 be able to write simple functions, and type the many funny Unicode characters which are ubiquitous in real Agda code.
 Despite being written in Agda, this book is not *about* Agda, and so the goal is to get you to a minimum degree of competency as quickly as possible.

-Let's get going!
+The technical content of this chapter is slightly heavier than desirable if you do not already have a strong programming background.
+Should that be the case, the best option might be to skim this chapter to get a feeling for what Agda can do, and return here as the need arises.

 ## Modules and Imports